naveenachyuta/cilium/Documentation/network/bgp-control-plane/bgp-control-plane-v2.rst

 Default Gateway Auto-Discovery
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The default gateway auto-discovery mode allows Cilium to automatically discover and establish BGP sessions with the default gateway (typically a Top-of-Rack switch) for a specified address family.
+The default gateway auto-discovery mode allows Cilium to automatically discover and establish BGP session with the default gateway (typically a Top-of-Rack switch) for a specified address family.

 To enable default gateway auto-discovery, configure the ``autoDiscovery`` field in the peer configuration: